JoClaivaz/Mammals_orthologs_exp/README.md

 	5. run 'Tspec_inference.R'
 	6. use 'Tspec_analysis.R', 'plot_results_tspec.R' and 'cor_dif_test.R'
 	7. use 'expression_analysis_bytissue.R'
+	8. run 'paralog_ortholog_ref_gene_extraction.py' and the following needed script to perform paralog interspecies analysis in function of the considered reference gene (ananylsis allowing the conservation of reference gene for each paralog family)
 	*****NOT FINISH****
-	8. recover cDNA fasta sequences ('eukaryotes.cdna.fa') from http://omabrowser.org/oma/current/
+	9. recover cDNA fasta sequences ('eukaryotes.cdna.fa') from http://omabrowser.org/oma/current/
-	9. run 'extract_DNA_sequence.py'
+	10. run 'extract_DNA_sequence.py'
-	10. run 'ortholog_family_to_file.py' and 'paralog_family_to_file.py'
+	11. run 'ortholog_family_to_file.py' and 'paralog_family_to_file.py'
-	11. use 'kaks_analysis.R'
+	12. use 'kaks_analysis.R'